NFT Uses: A Guide to Key Categories and Their Utility

 presence has the advantage of liberating the user from biases of age, sex, religion etc because customizing your digital avatar is completely of your own making.
 RTFKT also allows you to bring your digital presence into your life through a process called “forging.”
 For example, by forging your NFT accessories, you commission RTFKT studios to make custom versions modeled after your NFT that you can wear in real life.
 Mind-blowing.

 Additionally, holding a valuable avatar NFT signals your social status and project affiliations.
-An Ape avatar PFP sends a different message than a CloneX in the metaverse and on social media, just like walking down the street in Vans or Gucci represents your personal brand in the physical world.
-Fashion NFTs hope to bridge the gap from the digital to physical realms by merging IRL experiences with your own online personality and style.
+An Ape avatar PFP sends a different message than a CloneX in the metaverse and on social media.
+Just like walking down the street in Vans or Gucci represents your personal brand in the physical world.
+Fashion NFTs hope to bridge the gap from the digital to physical realms.
+Merging IRL experiences with your own online personality and style.

 Gaming Assets

-Decentralized gaming solves this problem because everything that you accumulate within the game, whether it’s cryptocurrency or NFTs, is owned by you and not the platform.
+Decentralized gaming solves this problem because of everything that you accumulate within the game.
+Whether it’s cryptocurrency or NFTs, is owned by you and not the platform.
 What’s really revolutionary about this type of NFT collectible is that they enable gamers to “own” their experience.
-Within blockchain based games such as Sorare or Axie, any asset that you purchase within the game can be traded freely on the market for real cryptocurrency that you can liquidate at your convenience.
+Within blockchain games such as Sorare or Axie, it is possible to trade any asset that you purchase within the game freely on the market for real cryptocurrency that you can liquidate at your convenience.

-SoRare is one great example; NFTs take the good old passtime of fantasy football and transform it into an international platform where participants can “own” their team by collecting their football cards.
-Unlike regular football based computer games, your players (or at least their NFT cards) can be bought and sold for real value even outside the Sorare platform.
+Sorare is one great example.
+NFTs take the good old pass time of fantasy football and transform it into an international platform where participants can “own” their team by collecting their football cards.
+Unlike regular football computer games, your players (or at least their NFT cards) can be bought and sold for real value even outside the Sorare platform.
 Real players, real value – and a link between the real world and your gaming experience.
 This is the appeal of game asset collectibles.

 The Metaverse